 Experts say excessive drinking is associated with plenty of health problems.
-And co-occurring alcohol use is a common issue among people who report high rates of prescription drug misuse.[1]
+And alcohol misuse is a common issue among people who report high rates of misusing prescription drugs like Dilaudid.[1]

 What Do Dilaudid & Alcohol Do?

-Learning about Dilaudid and alcohol can help you understand why mixing them is so unwise and why so many people do it.
+Learning about Dilaudid and alcohol can help you understand why mixing them is so dangerous and can lead to life-threatening consequences.

 What Is Dilaudid?